compbio-mallory/SCCNAInfer/README.md

 <a name="pre"></a>
 ## Preprocessing
 The preprocess the bam files, users can following the preprocessing steps described [here](https://github.com/deepomicslab/SeCNV).
-<a name="runscploidy"></a>
+<a name="runSCCNAInfer"></a>
-## Running scPloidy
+## Running SCCNAInfer

 <a name="input"></a>
 ### Input
-scPloidy takes outputs from an existing method and perform correction on CNV based on the clonality.
+SCCNAInfer takes outputs from an existing method and perform correction on CNV based on the clonality.
 Commands to run Aneufinder, Ginkgo, SCOPE, and SeCNV are provided [below](#runothers)

-When only raw read count is provided, scPloidy will perform segmentation adapted from SeCNV, then perform the correction accordingly.
+When only raw read count is provided, SCCNAInfer will perform segmentation adapted from SeCNV, then perform the correction accordingly.

-`python scripts scPloidy.py -cov $reads -CN $CN -path $path -gc $gc -out $out -ref $ref`
+`python scripts SCCNAInfer.py -cov $reads -CN $CN -path $path -gc $gc -out $out -ref $ref`
 - `-cov` [Required] A tab separated read depth files.
 Should be in this format 'CHROM START END Cell1 Cell2 ...'
 - `-path`[Required] Working path
 - `-gc` [Required] GC and mappability file.
 Should be in this format 'CHROM START END gc mapp'.
 A precomuted gc and mapp files can be found in the script folder.
 - `-out`[Required] Output file prefix.
 - `-CN` [Optional] A tab separated segmentation file or abosolute copy number profile file.
-If provided, scploidy will extract the segmentation information from this file instead of performing segmentation.
+If provided, SCCNAInfer will extract the segmentation information from this file instead of performing segmentation.
 If segemntation file is provide, it should contains exact three columns 'CHROM START END'.
 If the copy number profile is provided, the file be in this format 'CHROM START END Cell1 Cell2 ...'
 - `-ref` [Optional] reference type.
 Either hg19 or hg38.
 Default is hg19.
 - All input files should be in the same folder $path.

 <a name="output"></a>
 ### Output
-scPloidy will return a tsv file `$out_cnv.tsv` with corrected copy number in this format 'CHROM START END Cell1 Cell2 ...'.
+SCCNAInfer will return a tsv file `$out_cnv.tsv` with corrected copy number in this format 'CHROM START END Cell1 Cell2 ...'.

 <a name="runothers"></a>
 ## Running Aneufinder, Ginkgo, SCOPE, SeCNV